Reducing Electrostatic Discharges With Stat-X® HYDAC – your partner for filter elements in machine tools

 Use Stat-X® filter elements to reduce hazardous electrostatic discharge in the system and to prevent electronic failure, the development of oil degradation products and the destruction of the filter elements used.

 In the industry, inexpensive, environmentally friendly and innovative hydraulic oils are being used more and more.
 These oils are typically zinc-free and ashless and do not contain sulphur.
 Nowadays, synthetic additives are being used in place of additives containing zinc.
-The lack of this zinc additive reduces the oil’s conductivity, which can lead to problems in many industrial applications.
+The lack of this zinc additive reduces the oil’s conductivity, which can lead to problems in many industrial solutions.
 If a low-conductivity oil flows through a conventional hydraulic or lubricating oil filter element, the fluid can develop a very high electrostatic charge because of the charge separation effects.
 If the charge exceeds certain limits, it will abruptly be released in the form of electric discharge.
 The most typical form is a spark discharge, which can occur at various locations.
 If electrostatic discharge occurs in the system, it can cause the following problems:

 Burnt or blocked filter elements